anuragsoni/anuragsoni.github.io/content/post/ocaml-logging.md

 {"@timestamp":"2022-09-02 19:12:50.717448Z","message":"Finished all tasks","log.level":"Info","trace.id":"a8be55ee47252520baa1dcae035d8170"}
 ```

 We added the identifier to the log message to make it easy to confirm that each unique transaction has a unique random trace id automatically attached to the log message.
 This shows that the actual function that performs the logging didn't need any modification.
-As long as we have access to Logger instance, we can use the `log_transform` implementation and get easy context propagation for log tags for free!!
+As long as we have access to the Logger instance, we can use the `log_transform` implementation and get easy context propagation for log tags for free!!

 ## Conclusion

-Voila! we now have a way to generate machine readable log messages and a lightweight method for automatic context progatation for independant async transactions.
+Voila! we now have a way to generate machine-readable log messages and a lightweight method for automatic context propagation for independent async transactions.

 This is all I have for now!
-If you like this post, or have feedback do let me know, either via [email](mailto:github@sonianurag.com) or on [github](https://github.com/anuragsoni/anuragsoni.github.io/discussions).
+If you like this post or have feedback do let me know, either via [email](mailto:github@sonianurag.com) or on [github](https://github.com/anuragsoni/anuragsoni.github.io/discussions).

-All the code in this post can be found on [here](https://github.com/anuragsoni/anuragsoni.github.io/blob/77227dedd4cd8617938b01b054496b75ca6b92e4/code/bin/log_example.ml).
+All the code in this post can be found [here](https://github.com/anuragsoni/anuragsoni.github.io/blob/77227dedd4cd8617938b01b054496b75ca6b92e4/code/bin/log_example.ml).
 If you notice any issues let me know via [github](https://github.com/anuragsoni/anuragsoni.github.io/issues).